 The Presbyterian Church has had a presence in Australia since the settlement of Scottish immigrants, however the Presbyterian Church of Queensland officially commenced in 1876.

-Technically “Presbyterian” explains how the Church is governed by a group of local leaders.
+Technically “Presbyterian” explains how the Church is governed by groups of leaders.
+Broadly speaking, the Presbyterian Church of Queensland is a Church where each congregation is connected with all the others through Presbytery (Regional) and Assembly (State-wide) governance.
 A Presbyterian Church does not function as an “Episcopal” or Bishop-led Church.
-There are no individuals with the power or authority of a ‘bishop’ in some other churches.
-On the other hand, the Presbyterian Church does not have a congregational style governance, instead elders are elected to lead and make some decisions for the congregation.
-Therefore, not all decisions in the life of a local Presbyterian church are made by simple majority at the congregational level.
-More broadly, the Presbyterian Church of Queensland is a body, where individual congregations share a connection with all the others through Presbytery (Regional) and Assembly (State-wide) gatherings.
+There are no individuals with the power or authority of a ‘bishop’, as is the case in some other churches.
+On the other hand, the Presbyterian Church does not have a congregational governance structure where each congregation is basically autonomous.
+Instead, within the PCQ, elders are elected to lead and make decisions together as a “court” of the Congregation, the Presbytery, and the Assembly.
+Therefore, all decisions in the life of the Presbyterian Church are made by elders selected at a local congregational level.

 What We Believe

-In the PCQ, we firstly hold to God’s inspired words in the Bible, where we come to understand Jesus Christ.
+In the PCQ, we firstly hold to God’s inspired words in the Bible, through which we come to know the Lord Jesus Christ.
 We are also a ‘confessional’ church.
 This means we have a written document that states concisely what we believe the Bible teaches.
-In the case of the Presbyterian Church, our ‘document’ is called the Westminster Confession of Faith.
+In the case of the Presbyterian Church, our ‘creed’ is called the Westminster Confession of Faith.
 It certainly is not equal with the Bible in authority, but helps us understand the Bible.